-Please complete and return to the headteacher Mrs S Yay-Walker via the school office who will acknowledge receipt and explain what action will be taken.
+Please complete and return to the headteacher Mrs S Yay-Walker (or in the case of a complaint against the Headteacher, return to Chair of Governors Mr Matt Martin) via the school office who will acknowledge receipt and explain what action will be taken.

+Your name:

+Pupil's name (if relevant):

+Your relationship to the pupil (if relevant):

+Address:

+Postcode:

-Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Day time telephone number:

+Evening telephone number:

+Please give details of your complaint, including any actions you have taken e.g. whether you have

+spoken/written to anybody at the school about it.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

-Cimpatons
+Are you attaching any paperwork: if 30, please give details.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

 By who:

-z, who

 Complaint referred to:

 Date: